-Haryana CM apologises for urging people to ‘pick up sticks’ to tackle farm law protestors
+Haryana CM apologises for urging supporters to ‘pick up sticks’ to tackle farm law protestors

 The central government has claimed the new laws are aimed at making farming more profitable, but the farmers argue that they will bring about corporate dominance of the sector.

-The farmers also claim that once the prevailing authority of the state marketing boards – that provide a shield against exploitation – collapses, private entities will dictate the price of their produce.
+The farmers also claim that once the authority of the state marketing boards that provide a shield against exploitation collapses, private entities will dictate the price of their produce.

-In January, nearly two months into the farmer protests, the Supreme Court had suspended implementation of the farm laws.
+In January, nearly two months into the farmer protests, the Supreme Court had suspended the implementation of the farm laws.